Vikram Samvat: Months

 The classical Vikram Samvat is generally 57 years ahead of Gregorian Calendar, except during January to April, when it is ahead by 56 years.
 The month that the new year starts varies by region or sub-culture.

-The Nepali BS, like other tropical calendars (such as Bangla) starts with Baisakh.

-As of 14 April 2022, it is 2079 BS in the BS calendar.
+Up to 13 April 2025, it will be 2081 BS in the BS calendar.
 The names of months in the Vikram Samvat in Sanskrit and Nepali, with their roughly corresponding Gregorian months, respectively are:

+Abbreviations

+Whilst the calendar notation is commonly abbreviated as V.S. ("Vikram Samvat"), another alternative abbreviation is Bk. ("Bikrami") or simply as S. ("Sammat").
+The Bk. abbreviation is often used by Punjabis.